ansys/ansys-sphinx-theme/doc/source/user-guide/options.rst

 .. note::

-    If you are using both the "whatsnew" and "cheatsheet" options, the "cheatsheet" option will be displayed first in the left navigation pane, followed by the "What's new" section to maintain sidebar consistency.
+    If you are using both the "whatsnew" and "cheatsheet" options, the "cheatsheet" option is displayed first in the left navigation pane, followed by the "What's new" section to maintain sidebar consistency.